richarrd92/umbc-inventory-app/backend/README.md

 - If this is your first time setting up the backend, install the required dependencies, in terminal run: `pip install -r dependencies.txt`
 - Ensure that the .env file exists in the backend directory.
 If not, create it and add the database connection string: `echo 'DATABASE_STRING="mysql+pymysql://<DB_USER>:<DB_PASSWORD>@<DB_HOST>/<DB_NAME>"' >> .env`
 - Replace <DB_USER>, <DB_PASSWORD>, <DB_HOST>, and <DB_NAME> with the appropriate credentials.
+- Initialize the database tables before running the backend by executing: `python3 database.py`
-- Once all dependencies are installed, start the backend server by running: `python3 main.py`
+- Once all dependencies are installed and the database is set up, start the backend server by running: `python3 main.py`
 - Access API at: http://127.0.0.1:8000

 ## Key Libraries and Their Purpose: